shader-slang/slang/README.md

 -----------------------

 ### Platform support

+The Slang compiler and libraries can be built on the following platforms:

 |   Windows       |     Linux      |    MacOS     |      WebAssembly     |
 |:---------------:|:--------------:|:------------:|:--------------------:|
 |   supported     |   supported    |  supported   |      experimental    |

+Both `x86_64` and `arm64` architectures are supported on Windows, Linux and MacOS platforms.

 ### Target support

+Slang can compile shader code to the following targets:

 |   Target         |     Status     |     Output Formats     |
 |:----------------:|:--------------:|:----------------------:|
 |  Direct3D 11     |    supported   |  HLSL                   |